vadersecurity/env_installer/README.txt

 - git clone https://github.com/vadersecurity/env_installer.git
 - cd env_installer ; python env_installer.py

+- NOTE: DO NOT run the script as sudo. yay takes care of this for you.

 # About --
 - oh-my-zsh:
 -   custom exploitation based .zshrc